-Income received from a capital gain is generally a one-time transaction; therefore, it should not be considered as stable monthly income.
-However, if the borrower regularly receives capital gains income and needs to rely on the income from capital gains to qualify, copies of two years of the borrower's tax returns which include the Schedule D must be provided.
-When the tax returns show that he or she has realized capital gains for the last two years, the lender may develop an average income from the capital gains and use that amount as part of the income -- as long as the borrower provides evidence that there is additional property, stock or assets that can be sold to generate additional capital gains.
+Income received from a capital gain is generally a one-time transaction and not always stable monthly income.
+If the borrower wishes to use this as qualifying income and regularly receives capital gains, it should be documented as follows: two years tax returns including Schedule D. When the tax returns show evidence of realized capital gains for the last two years, the lender may develop an average income and use that amount as part of the income -- as long as the borrower provides evidence that there is additional property, stock or assets that can be sold to generate additional capital gains.
+Capital losses do not have to be considered when calculating income or liabilities.